 If you have asthma, it is important that you work closely with a healthcare provider to help manage your symptoms and prevent asthma attacks.

-If asthma exacerbation is confirmed, the provider can provide on-site nebulizer treatment for asthma or prescribe an inhaler or oral steroid.
+If asthma exacerbation is confirmed, the provider can provide on-site nebulizer treatment for asthma or prescribe an inhaler.
 They can also discuss preventative measures, such as a stepwise approach, that can help you manage your asthma treatment at home based on your current symptoms to prevent future asthma attacks.

-The eventual goal of stepwise treatment is to reduce asthma medications as much as possible, while keeping you symptom free.
-This requires a “step up” or “step down” approach with medications and other treatments to figure out what works best to keep you breathing free.
+The eventual goal of stepwise treatment is to reduce asthma medications as much as possible, while keeping you symptom-free.
+This requires a “step up” or “step down” approach with medications and other treatments to figure out what works best to keep you breathing-free.

 If you are having a severe asthma attack, you should go directly to the emergency room for immediate care.